300 (film): Iranian criticism

 From its opening, 300 also attracted controversy over its portrayal of Persians.
 Officials of the Iranian government denounced the film.

-Some scenes in the film portray demon-like and other fictional creatures as part of the Persian army, and the fictionalized portrayal of Persian King Xerxes I has been criticized as effeminate.
+Some scenes in the film portray demon-like and other fictional creatures as part of the Persian army, and the fictionalized portrayal of Persian King Xerxes I has been criticised as effeminate.
 Critics suggested that it was meant to stand in stark contrast to the portrayed masculinity of the Spartan army.
 Steven Rea argued that the film's Persians were a vehicle for an anachronistic cross-section of Western aspirational stereotypes of Asian and African cultures.

 The film's portrayal of ancient Persians caused a particularly strong reaction in Iran.
 Various Iranian officials condemned the film.
 The Iranian Academy of the Arts submitted a formal complaint against the film to UNESCO that called it an attack on the historical identity of Iran.
-The Iranian mission to the UN protested the film in a press release, and Iranian embassies protested its screening in France, Thailand, Turkey, and Uzbekistan.
-The film was banned within Iran as "hurtful American propaganda".
-Reviewers in the United States and elsewhere "noted the political overtones of the West-against-Iran story line and the way Persians are depicted as decadent, sexually flamboyant and evil in contrast to the noble Greeks."
-With illegal versions of the film already available in Tehran with the film's international release and news of the film's surprising success at the US box office, the film prompted widespread anger in Iran.
+The Iranian mission to the United Nations protested the film in a press release, and Iranian embassies protested its screening in France, Thailand, Turkey, and Uzbekistan.
+The film was banned in Iran, with it being considered American propaganda.

+Reviewers in the United States and elsewhere "noted the political overtones of the West-against-Iran story line and the way Persians are depicted as decadent, sexually flamboyant and evil in contrast to the noble Greeks".
+With black market copies of the film already available in Tehran with the film's international release and news of the film's surprising success at the US box office, the film prompted widespread anger in Iran.
 Azadeh Moaveni of Time reported, "All of Tehran was outraged.
 Everywhere I went yesterday, the talk vibrated with indignation over the film."
-Newspapers in Iran featured headlines such as "Hollywood declares war on Iranians" and "300 Against 70 Million", the latter being the size of Iran's population.
+Newspapers in Iran featured headlines such as "Hollywood Declares War on Iranians" and "300 Against 70 Million", the latter being the size of Iran's population.
 Ayende-No, an independent Iranian newspaper, said, "The film depicts Iranians as demons, without culture, feeling or humanity, who think of nothing except attacking other nations and killing people."
-Four Iranian Members of Parliament have called on Muslim countries to ban the film, and a group of Iranian film makers submitted a letter of protest to UNESCO regarding the film's misrepresentation of Iranian history and culture.
-The cultural advisor to Iranian President Mahmoud Ahmadinejad called the film an "American attempt for psychological warfare against Iran."
+Four Members of Majles (the Iranian parliament) called on other Muslim countries to ban the film, and a group of Iranian film makers submitted a letter of protest to UNESCO regarding the film's misrepresentation of Iranian history and culture.
+The cultural advisor to Iranian President Mahmoud Ahmadinejad called the film an "American attempt for psychological warfare against Iran".